Skip to main content

 What you should know about trendy green paint colors

 If you’re asking yourself, “How do I choose the right shade of green paint?” then we have a few tips.
 First, you’ll need to know why the color green is so popular.
 In the past, home design was dominated by neutrals and monochromatic palettes.
-However, after spending more time at home during the last two years, homeowners are eager to change up their spaces to create a more exciting atmosphere.
+However, after spending more time at home during the pandemic, homeowners are eager to change up their spaces to create a more exciting atmosphere.
 Green was the go-to solution for many designers since it is a shade associated with life and vigor while promoting feelings of relaxation.

 In the home, green offers homeowners the chance to create a rejuvenating biophilic-inspired design while also playing around with more vibrant colors that they’re used to seeing in home design.
 To choose a green paint color that suits your needs, ask yourself whether you want something gentle and relaxing or more vibrant and exciting.